xiangli980/WSI-Segmentation-Pipeline/README.md

 To make prediction on the whole slide, we need to divide the slide into patches and stitch predicted results together to generate whole prediction mask
 - Input WSI from `\data\WSI`
 - Run `reconstruct_demo` to perform center-crop window-slide prediction and stitching strategy
-- Generate whole slide prediction and performance data into `\log\WSI`
+- Generate whole slide prediction and performance data into `\log\reconst`